Cobalt, 24 Hour, Urine

 Cobalt is used in the manufacture of hard alloys with high melting points and resistance to oxidation.
 Cobalt salts are also used in the glass and pigment industry.
 Previously, cobalt salts were sometimes used as foam stabilizers in the brewing industry; this practice was banned due to the cardiovascular diseases it induced.
 The radioactive isotope of cobalt, (60)Co, is used as a gamma emitter in experimental biology, cancer therapy, and industrial radiography.

 Cobalt is not highly toxic, but large doses will produce adverse clinical manifestations.
 Acute symptoms are pulmonary edema, allergy, nausea, vomiting, hemorrhage, and renal failure.
 Chronic symptoms include pulmonary syndrome, skin disorders, and thyroid abnormalities.
 The inhalation of dust during machining of cobalt alloyed metals can lead to interstitial lung disease.
 Improperly handled (60)Co can cause radiation poisoning from exposure to gamma radiation.

 Urine cobalt concentrations are likely to be increased above the reference value in patients with metallic joint prosthesis.
-Prosthetic devices produced by Zimmer Company and Johnson & Johnson typically are made of aluminum, vanadium, and titanium.
+Prosthetic devices produced by Zimmer Company and Johnson and Johnson typically are made of aluminum, vanadium, and titanium.
 Prosthetic devices produced by Depuy Company, Dow Corning, Howmedica, LCS, PCA, Osteonics, Richards Company, Tricon, and Whiteside typically are made of chromium, cobalt, and molybdenum.
 This list of products is incomplete, and these products change occasionally; see prosthesis product information for each device for composition details.